olson-sean-k/nym/README.md

 across directory boundaries.
 When a tree wildcard participates in a match and does not terminate the pattern, its capture includes a trailing path separator.
 If a tree wildcard does not participate in a match, its capture is an empty string with no path separator.
-Tree wildcards must be delimeted by path separators (or nothing, such as the beginning and/or end of a pattern).
+Tree wildcards must be delimited by path separators (or nothing, such as the beginning and/or end of a pattern).

 The zero-or-more wildcard `*` matches zero or more of any character **except